9 ways to get healthier in 2024 without trying very hard

 Loneliness is linked to all kinds of health problems, including increased risk of heart attacks and dementia.
 And forging new social connections — even with casual acquaintances— can counter that.
 But how do you break out of an isolated rut?

-Dr. Jeremy Nobel, a primary care physician and author of the new book Project UnLonely, has an idea: get artsy.
-Research shows making art, or even viewing it, reduces levels of the stress hormone cortisol and increases levels of the feel-good hormones, like endorphins and oxytocin.
-In other words it can put you in a relaxed mood, which can help create an inviting vibe to connect.
+Jeremy Nobel, a primary care physician and the author of the new book Project UnLonely, has an idea: get artsy.
+Research shows that making art or even viewing it reduces levels of the stress hormone cortisol and increases levels of the feel-good hormones, like endorphins and oxytocin.
+In other words, it can put you in a relaxed mood, which can help create an inviting vibe to connect.

 And you don't have to be Picasso; almost any creative act will do, including cooking, gardening, even doodling.
 Here are five tips from Noble's new book for how to connect, via creativity.